cycle-hnu/cycle-hnu.github.io/content/authors/pengjunhui/_index.md

 ---
 # Display name
-title: Shihan Yuan (袁诗涵)
+title: Junhui Peng (彭俊辉)

 # Full name (for SEO)
-first_name: Shihan
+first_name: Junhui
-last_name: Yuan
+last_name: Peng

 # Username (this should match the folder name)
 authors:
-  - yuanshihan
+  - pengjunhui

 # Is this the primary user of the site?
 superuser: false